 My teaching and research specialties are in the history of U.S. foreign relations and U.S. labor history.
 Since coming to the University of Maine, I have regularly taught the two semester sequence in the history of U.S. foreign relations (HTY 473-474), U.S. labor history ( HTY 477), and the second half of the U.S. history survey (HTY 104).
 I also offer graduate courses in U.S. foreign relations and labor history, and have taught the senior seminar (HTY 498), and a seminar in immigration history.
 My research explores the importance of international political and economic issues for workers and the role of labor unions and other labor organization in shaping, and in resisting, U.S. foreign policy.

-- Making the World Safe for Workers: Labor, the Left, and Wilsonian Internationalism (Champaign: University of Illinois Press, 2013).
+Making the World Safe for Workers: Labor, the Left, and Wilsonian Internationalism (Urbana: University of Illinois Press, 2013; paperback edition, 2018).

-- “Integrating Labor into the Narrative of Wilsonian Internationalism,” in a special forum on “Workers, Labor, and War: New Directions in the History of U.S. Foreign Relations,” Diplomatic History 34 (September 2010): 641-662.
-Also introduced and coordinated the forum.
+“Integrating Labor into the Narrative of Wilsonian Internationalism,” in a special forum on “Workers, Labor, and War: New Directions in the History of U.S. Foreign Relations,” Diplomatic History 34 (September 2010): 641-662.

-- A study of early twentieth centurty Irish and Irish-American women labor activists and their transatlantic connections.
+- A study of early twentieth century Irish and Irish-American women labor activists and their transatlantic connections.